Examining Inter-Consistency of Large Language Models Collaboration: An In-depth Analysis via Debate

 \subsection{Debate Summarization}

-Following the basic debate process~\cite{mayer1997debating}, we adopt a judge to summarize the whole debate and draw a conclusion.
-The summary can provide an overview of the debate process, which enhances the interpretability to make the decision-makers make more appropriate decisions.
-The conclusion is about which participant gains the upper hand in the debate.
-This also can be a reference for decision-making.
-Specifically, we would adopt some conjunctions to connect different arguments for obtaining the summary of the debates, then assign equal weights to all the arguments for the final conclusion.
+To obtain the final result of the debate, we adopt a judge to summarize the whole debate and draw a conclusion.
+We design a template to obtain the summary by filling it with the arguments, which can provide an overview of the debate process to enhance the interpretability.
+The conclusion is about the result of the debate.
+For samples that reached a consensus, the conclusion is the consensus stance.
+For samples without a consensus, we assign equal weights to all arguments for the conclusion.
+Refer to Appendix~\ref{app:ds} for more details.